-The collective agreement for workers in the construction sector and ship repair (in the local agreement of the Prefectures of Piraeus, Attica and the Islands) indicates that when the EMY national meteorological service of Greece reports a temperature of 36°C and 37°C, work is suspended from 2pm to 6pm.
-From 38°C, work is suspended from 1pm to 7pm.
-Working
+The collective agreement for workers in the construction sector and ship repair (in the local agreement of Kuwait: 1 June to 31 August; 11am to 4pm; the Prefectures of Piraeus, Attica and the Islands) in-United Arab Emirates: 15 June to 15 September; dicates that when the EMY national meteorological 12:30pm to 3 pm. service of Greece reports a temperature of 36°C and 37°C, work is suspended from 2pm to 6pm.
+From In 2021, Qatar made significant changes to its work 38°C, work is suspended from 1pm to 7pm.
+Working ban.
+Outdoor work must be suspended between hours must be between 7am and 1pm, without any reduction in daily wages.
+Work may resume after 6 or 7 p.m.